sagarbehere/fireproof-api-playground/docs/Fireproof Typescript Tutorial.md

+# Fireproof Typescript Tutorial

 This newbie-friendly tutorial explains the fireproof API and how to use it in a Typescript project.
-It is accompanied by code that you can use as the start for your own learning and experimentation.
+It is accompanied by code that gives a running start to your own learning and experimentation.
 As you go through this tutorial, simply uncomment relevant parts of the code and observe the results.

 ## Installation